skothari-tibco/csvtimer/README.md

 ```

 ### Repeating
-Configure the Trigger to run a flow repeating every 10 seconds.
+Configure the Trigger to run a flow repeating every 10 milliseconds.
 ```json
 {
   "triggers": [